swapsCAPS/codaisseur-github/blog-post.md

 Almost...
 It seems there is a bug in the Feathers framework.
 It's a long story.
 GitHub issue here: https://github.com/feathersjs/feathers-authentication/issues/344

-`c0de na0 plx! : /`
+### Finally Some Code : /
+(Some irrelevant lines have been removed for brevity)

-When the list view is loaded we get all the users we're following
+When the list view is loaded we get all the users we are following
 ```
 // client/containers/GHList.js
 componentWillMount() {